 "Cherry Blossoms Among Magnolias?": A History of the Asian American Experience at Duke

-- Jigna Desai and Khyati Y. Joshi, "Discrepancies in Dixie: Asian Americans and the South," in Asian Americans in Dixie, ed.
-Khyati Y. Joshi and Jigna Desai (Urbana: University of Illinois Press, 2013), 1.
+- Leslie Bow, "Racial Interstitiality and the Anxieties of the 'Partly Colored': Representations of Asians under Jim Crow," in Asian Americans in Dixie: Race and Migration in the South, ed.
+Khyati Y. Joshi and Jigna Desai (Urbana: University of Illinois Press, 2013), 55.

 Some materials and descriptions may include offensive content.
 More info